 While dental implants can be an ideal tooth replacement for some patients, they aren't suitable for everyone.
 Depending on the nature of your case, dental implants may not be right for you.
 Here are some aspects of dental implants to consider when making your decision:

 Implantation Can Be A Lengthy Process

 While dental implants may look and feel somewhat more natural than dental bridges, the dental implant process is lengthier and more invasive.

 Depending on your treatment plan and your tooth replacement needs, the dental implant procedure can take anywhere from 2 to 9 months to complete.

 The Cost Might Be Prohibitive

 Depending on your insurance coverage and your specific dental issue, the cost of dental implants can vary.
 While some insurance companies pay part of the cost, others may cover the entire cost of your implants and still, others may not pay for any part of it.

 Give your insurance provider a call to find out whether your plan will cover dental implant treatment for your smile.

 Additional Procedures Could Be Needed

-In addition to the items above, you must have enough density in your jaw bone for dental implant treatment to be a success.
-If you don’t, you may still be a candidate for the procedure but would require a bone graft to transplant bone to your jaw to support the implant.
+In addition to the items above, you must have sufficient jaw bone density in order for dental implant treatment to be successful.
+If your jaw is thin or weak, you may still be a candidate for the procedure but bone grafting will be necessary to help strengthen the bone to support the implants.
 This would make the process longer and more invasive.